 Before joining President Bush’s staff, Kasey served as senior legislative assistant and director of communications for Congresswoman Kay Granger.
 He began his career as a college intern in the California office of former President Ronald Reagan.

-Kasey now serves as the Norris Fellow of Public Policy at the Eisenhower Institute of Gettysburg College.
+Kasey now serves as the Norris Fellow at the Eisenhower Institute at Gettysburg College.
 He also serves on the AddRan College Board of Visitors at Texas Christian University and on the USS Fort Worth Commissioning Steering Committee.

 A native of Fort Worth, Kasey now lives in his hometown with his wife, Lacie, and their two sons, Lincoln and Crosby.